 Setting your business up for success can feel like a daunting task.
 I remember starting out, thinking, "Where do I even start?"

 Starting by laying a solid foundation and building from the ground up seemed like a manageable way for me to consider the steps I needed to take, but I'll admit that when it came to licensing my business, I didn't know where my starting point was.
 We don't want you to waste any time getting started!
-In this article, we'll cover the basics you need to know about how to get a business license in New Mexico.
+In this article, we'll cover the basics you need to know about how to get a New Mexico business license.

-That way you'll know whether or not you need a New Mexico business license, how to apply for one, how business insurance is connected, and more.
+That way you'll know whether or not you need a business license in New Mexico, how to apply for one, how business insurance is connected, and more.

 Ready to dig in?
 Read on!

-The short answer is typically you may not , but only because there is no general New Mexico state business license.
-Rather, each local city or municipality is responsible for issuing licenses and permits you need in order to do your job.
+There is no general New Mexico state business license.
+However, many cities require businesses to be licensed in order to operate.
 So definitely check the websites of the town or city your business is located in!

 The state, however, may require you to get a New Mexico professional license, which is an entirely different type of license.
 If you think this may apply to you, we cover it later in the article.